quarkslab/llvm-dev-meeting-tutorial-2015/README.rst

 - `ReachableIntegerValues` contains the code for a simple analysis ;

-- `DuplicateBB` contains the code for a slightly more complex transformation that reliess on the above analyse ;
+- `DuplicateBB` contains the code for a slightly more complex transformation that relies on the above analyse ;

-- `Tests` contains a baisc lit setup.
+- `Tests` directory contains a basic lit setup.

-Hopefully, most of the code is documented or self explinatory, enjoy!
+Hopefully, most of the code is documented or self explanatory, enjoy!